Historic Sites of Manitoba: Manitoba College / St. Paul’s High School and College (Ellice Avenue, Winnipeg)

 In 1882, the college occupied an elaborate building on Ellice Avenue in Winnipeg designed by architect Charles Arnold Barber and built by Robert Drummond Paterson.
 Following unification of the Presbyterian, Methodist, and Congregationalist faiths in 1925, it cooperated more closely with its Methodist counterpart, Wesley College.

-The college building was demolished in late 1964.
+The facility was demolished in late 1964.

 Principals (Manitoba College)